haxsaw/actuator-docs/source/manual/overview.rst

 The *namespace model* defines a hierarchical namespace based around system *roles* which defines all the names that are important to the configuration and run-time operation of a system.
-A role can be thought of as a software component of a system; for instance, a system might have a database role, an app server role, or a grid node role.
+A role can be thought of as a logical software component of a system; for instance, a system might have a database role, an app server role, or a grid node role.
 Names in the namespace can be used for a variety of purposes, such as setting up environment variables, or establishing name-value pairs for